PlanQK/planqk-platform-samples/coding-templates/python/dwave-hello-service/README.md

   dwave-hello-service
 ```

-Further, you can similarly execute your program utilizing PlanQK Platform capabilities.
+Alternatively, you can execute the container using a PlanQK personal access token.
-For this, you have to set up a PlanQK personal access token with `api` and `quantum_tokens` scope and add your D-Wave Leap access token under the _Quantum Backend Token_ section in your user settings.
+Set up a [PlanQK personal access token](https://platform.planqk.de/settings/access-tokens) with `api` and `quantum_tokens` scope.
+Further, add your D-Wave Leap access token under the [Quantum Backend Token](https://platform.planqk.de/settings/backend-tokens) section in your user settings.
-Afterwards, you can run the following command:
+Next, you can run the following command:

 ```bash
 docker run -it \